getoptimum/docs/docs/guides/01-getting-started-cli.md

 The `mump2p` CLI is the quickest way to interact with [OptimumP2P](https://github.com/getoptimum/optimum-p2p) without running your own infrastructure.

-In the next 5 minutes, you’ll have:
+In the next 5 minutes, you'll have:

 * A working CLI
 * Your first published message
 * A subscription feeding you live data

 The `mump2p` CLI is your shortcut into `OptimumP2P` — a high-performance, RLNC-enhanced peer-to-peer network.